 Here are a few random thoughts from me on buying a new laptop:

 1. You do NOT have to buy a Mac: Yes, Macs are great.
 We all know it.
 However, if your budget does not allow you to spend $1100 or more on a new laptop, then you do not want to buy a Mac.
-And, trust me… Macs do have issues too.
+And trust me… Macs do have issues too.
 Most Apple fanboys rave about how Macs have no issues.
-They can have less issues than PCs, but I have seen a couple of lemon Macs in my day.
+They can have fewer issues than PCs, but I have seen a couple of lemon Macs in my day.

 3. Read online reviews: Sites like this one, other blogs, Amazon reviews, and big name tech sites like CNET will give you the low down on what you need to know about a computer before you purchase.
 We take pride in thoroughly testing machines and writing up what we find to help you make an informed purchase.

 4. Talk to your friends (but beware): Yes you should ask your friends what they think of the laptop models that they use.
 However, beware that some friends may have bias opinions.
 You may hear things like “I will never buy an HP computer again”.
 This might be because they had trouble with one HP computer.
 Another friend may tell you that they will never buy a Dell.
 (True story… right after I typed this up someone said this exact thing to me).
 And yet another friend may have had trouble with an Acer.
 The truth is that problems can occur no matter which manufacturer you buy.
 The most important part is to buy from a reputable company with a good support reputation.
 If a problem arises within the warranty period, you want a company that will be there to help you get it fixed.
-I have had issues with Dell computers, HP computers, Gateway computers, and Toshiba both personally and professionally.
+I have had issues with Apple, Dell, HP, Gateway, and Toshiba both personally and professionally.
 It can happen to them all.

 If you look in the right places, you can get an awesome laptop for $400 – $650 or so depending on size, manufacturer, and specs.
 That is half what a comparable laptop cost only a few years ago.
 Do your research, plan your budget, and go shopping!